 - Oracle WebLogic Server 11g supports Oracle Database 11g and 12.1 only.

 - See Overview of the Database Service in the Oracle Cloud Infrastructure documentation.

-  When you create a domain and associate it with an existing database, Oracle WebLogic Cloud does the following:
+When you create a domain and associate it with an existing database, Oracle WebLogic Server for Oracle Cloud Infrastructure does the following: